web3-storage/web3.storage/packages/api/README.md

 - `npm i @cloudflare/wrangler -g` - Install the Cloudflare wrangler CLI
 - `wrangler login` - Authenticate your wrangler cli; it'll open your browser.
 - Setup Cluster

-  The root project contains a docker compose compfiguration to spin up a cluster in `docker/cluster`

   - You need to run a cluster locally and make it accessible from the internet for development.
     ```
     npm run cluster:start